nishant2feb/PS-Project/Project Demo/tasks.md

 Every time you want to check your work locally you can type that command, and it will report the status of every task in the project.

 # Working on tasks

+In this project you will work your way to import and merge two datasets into one.

 ## Task 1: Importing Pandas Library
 **`@pytest.mark.test_task1`** In order to start working with the project, load the `pandas` library with an alias `pd` at the top of the `tasks/solution.py` file.